 Like whole life insurance policies, variable and universal life insurance are cash value policies, distinguished by having an investment component that may increase the cash value of the policy or reduce premiums.
 With universal life insurance, the insurer decides where to invest the premiums; for variable and variable universal life insurance, the policyowner decides where the premiums are invested.

 Variable Life Insurance

 Variable life insurance was introduced in late 1970's as a way for insurance companies to compete for investment dollars.
 Variable life insurance allows the insured to invest premiums in securities for a greater return; hence, the variable life insurance is regulated under the Investment Company Act of 1940.

-These policies require a fixed premium that is placed in a separate account for investing.
+These policies require a fixed premium paid into a separate account for investing.
 The death benefit and cash value depend on the investment success of the separate account.
-The policyowner can choose to invest in bonds, stocks, mutual funds, or international fund.
+The policyowner can choose to invest in bonds, stocks, mutual funds, or international funds.

 There is no guaranteed cash value or cash surrender value, which depends on investment success.
 However, the death benefit cannot fall below the face value of the policy.
 The insurer bears the risk of increased mortality, while the insured bears the risk of a lower cash value from poor investment results.

 Universal life insurance (aka flexible premium life insurance) separates the saving, expenses, and insurance components, and allows the payment of flexible premiums.
 The insured must pay the 1st premium, which is consideration for the contract, but the amount and frequency of subsequent premiums is determined by the insured.
 The death benefit can also be changed, but if it is increased, the insured must provide evidence of insurability.
 Money can be borrowed from the cash value of the policy at very low interest rates, and if the policy allows, additional people can be insured.